Secrets of the

 We ask the experts: so, what does it all really mean?

-To uncover the meaning behind this expression, we’ve turned to a few of our local experts, among them Trip Planner Jérôme Boré, who lives in the region (and a bona fide Frenchman who can attest to all of this), as well as our good friend Cathy Henton, who, along with her husband Nigel, relocated to the Loire from England and run Le Tasting Room, where they host wine tastings of the region.
+To uncover the meaning behind this expression, we’ve turned to a few of our local experts, among them, well—me, a humble Trip Planner for B&R, and a bona fide Frenchman, as well as our good friend Cathy Henton, who, along with her husband Nigel, relocated to the Loire from England and host wine tastings of the region.